-So, instead of boring you with the whole process, I’ll spare my fingers and your brains, and just show pictures.
+So, instead of boring you with the whole process, I’ll spare my fingers and your brain, and just show pictures.
 Remember to pull the tab into the position of comfort and lock it down.
 I actually have a video on this that is combined with tab taping of the elbow above.

 Muscles of the forearm control the wrist and the fingers.
 Occasionally stretching these muscles in order to attain normal, human range of motion is great, especially when excessive use is a factor.
 Examples of excessive use include typing, construction, factory work, massaging, etc.

 Here are three stretches that I would suggest:

 Lastly, for those of you who like to watch videos, I made this video of all of my favorite forearm/ hand stretches to address an ulnar nerve compression in the elbow or wrist.
 These stretches are not a “fix all” but when they are needed, they work extremely well.

 I normally suggest my patients do this circuit 10 times a day for 30 seconds per stretch, especially of they are using their arm and hand a lot.